 In my 40 plus years, I have started a sales, sewing, graphics, screen printing, shipping, purchasing, accounting, marketing, call center departments, a retail store, Dreamland Ballroom, Brave Magazine and the radio show, Up In Your Business with Kerry McCoy.
 Having done all that, I have seen some reoccurring patterns.

 Please don’t let what you are about to read dishearten you, rather use it to free yourself from the burden of guilt or condemnation, because when you make mistakes it is easy to feel like you’ve failed.
 Remember, procedures evolve from resolved mistakes.
 Hence wisdom comes from experience.

 Your new department has no age, it hasn’t even learned to walk yet.
 Mistakes are bound to happen and it is no one’s fault.
 Many are unforeseeable.
 This is where a leader must stay flexible, be encouraging and remember that mistakes are not malicious behavior.

 Okay (as if that’s not bad enough) this is the disheartening part.
 Because starting a department is slow, frustrating and stressful, my experience has been that rarely the same group of employees who start in the new department are the ones manning it at year’s end.
 It takes persistence and willingness on everyone’s part to redirect without taking it personally.
 Expect turnover.
 The hard part of business growing pains.
 In the end, your hard work will pay off.
-You will have improved working conditions, expanded your business and stimulated the economy.
-In the end, your hard work will pay off.
-While pioneering the new department you’ve improved working conditions, expanded your business and did your part of stimulating the economy.
+While pioneering the new department you’ve improved working conditions, expanded your business and did your part to stimulate the economy.